TheDragonCode/laravel-logger-channels/README.md

 In each case, one log file will be created for one session.
 The session label is taken from the global variable `LARAVEL_START`.

 ![image](https://user-images.githubusercontent.com/10347617/85291286-fb2db600-b4a2-11ea-9e88-1e39d164309b.png)

+## License

+This package is licensed under the [MIT License](LICENSE).

+## For Enterprise

+Available as part of the Tidelift Subscription.

+The maintainers of `andrey-helldar/laravel-logger-channels` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.
+[Learn more](https://tidelift.com/subscription/pkg/packagist-andrey-helldar-laravel-logger-channels?utm_source=undefined&utm_medium=referral&utm_campaign=enterprise&utm_term=repo).